-In this booklet you will find details of the subjects offered and what a IGCSE course in them will entail.
+In this booklet you will find details of the subjects offered and what an IGCSE course will entail.
 If there are any questions about a subject that are not answered here then we encourage you and your child to approach the Subject Teachers or Heads of Faculty directly.